 In July 2015, the FASB issued an accounting standard update for the subsequent measurement of inventory.
 The amended guidance requires entities to measure inventory at the lower of cost or net realizable value.
 Net realizable value is the estimated selling prices in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 The requirement would replace the current lower of cost or market evaluation and the accounting guidance is unchanged for inventory measured using last-in, first-out ("LIFO") or the retail inventory method.
-The update is effective for the Company beginning in the first quarter of the Company's fiscal year ending June 30, 2018, with early adoption permitted to be applied prospectively.
-The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.
+The update is effective for the Company beginning in the first quarter of the Company's fiscal year ending June 30, 2018 and should be applied prospectively with early adoption permitted as of the beginning of an interim or annual reporting period.
+The Company does not expect that this accounting standard update will have a material effect on its consolidated financial statements upon adoption.